GloGuldager/GDDataPipelineProject/README.md

 In addition, we will build on this report in the coming weeks to redo PTG goals and metrics based on newly defined regions and turf as well as other contact methods.

 ## Data sources
 The data source used for this report is from the Minnesota DFL VAN MyCampaign Events Signup and related data tables to pull the source data and lists, specifically phonebank volunteer shift signups.
-This data is synced with the DNC Phoenix/Big Query on a daily basis and so the actual data source tables are located in Big Query.
+This data is synced with the DNC Phoenix/BigQuery on a daily basis and so the actual data source tables are located in BigQuery.
+We are specifically pulling from the vansync_derived_mn table that contains data for the most recent update per volunteer sign-up so that we know we are getting the final result.
 Future iterations created for PTG and other metrics will also use Activity and Turf tables.

 ![VanSyncTable](MNBigQueryVanSyncTable.png)

 ## Query
+The Query created for this report pulls the last result for each volunteer sign-up by event_date and from that result categorizes by event_location_id (our region), by week (we count weeks from Saturday to Friday), defines Current_Week, and counts No_Show, Cancelled, Completed, Total_Flakes, Total sign-ups, and the Flake_Rate.

+There is also a version of the Query that will be used for additional reports that adds columns for Future_Week and counts Scheduled events.